Jake0826/convolutional_neural_network_from_scratch/README.md

 I now have a much deeper understanding of CNNs.
 It's incredibly rewarding to have built a model from scratch that works correctly—even if its performance doesn't match PyTorch's highly optimized implementations, particularly with `Conv2d` and `MaxPool2d` layers, which are harder to optimize in Python.

 While CNNs are no longer the cutting edge of deep learning, and I may never resort to a CNN model, I think it's essential for me to understand the foundational ideas that led to today's leading architectures.
 My next project will focus on RNNs and language modeling before moving to attention.

-## tldr

-Up to now, I've mostly been a practitioner—but my goal over the coming months is to move beyond implementation and truly understand the underlying principles behind AI models.

 ## References